Connect with us

 on

 The states filed a complaint with the Federal Energy Regulatory Commission (FERC) in response to a rule it passed to advance unprecedented federal control over the U.S. electric grid.
 Currently, state regulatory bodies determine the most efficient mix of energy sources for their states.
-FERC’s new rule appears to be an unfunded mandate, requiring states to implement “green energy” electricity generation and the costs to transition to it.
+FERC’s new rule appears to be an unfunded mandate, requiring states to implement “green energy” electricity generation and cover the costs to transition to it.

 Texas, which maintains its own electric grid, filed the complaint, leading a 19-state coalition.
 It argues FERC’s rule exceeds its authority, is arbitrary and capricious and creates an “unjust, unreasonable, and/or unduly discriminatory rates” that violate the Federal Power Act.